 Double cream can be substituted for half-and-half, but it requires dilution.
 Mix one part double cream with two parts whole milk to approximate the consistency and fat content of half-and-half.
 Using double cream on its own may result in a dish that is much richer than intended.

-What’s the Best Substitute for Half-and-Half in Coffee?
+What’s the Best Substitute for Half and half UK equivalent in Coffee?

 For coffee, single cream is the most convenient UK substitute for half-and-half.
 It provides the same creamy texture and mild richness.
 Alternatively, you can create a mixture of equal parts whole milk and single cream for a closer match to traditional half-and-half.